flairNLP/fundus/docs/how_to_contribute.md

 Internally, the `ParserProxy` maps crawl dates to specific versions (`V1`, `V2`, etc.) subclassing `BaseParser`.
 Since Fundus' parsers are written by hand and in most cases bound to the layout they were written for, Fundus takes the extra proxying step to address changes to the layout.
-Don't worry about it now.
-To add a new parser you don't even have to know why Fundus does things this way.
-Just stick to the architecture shown above, and you're good to go.

 ### 2. Creating a Publisher Specification